vernonalbertabc/Live-stream-sensor-app/README.md

 ```
 1. Simple example of deployment of a livestream sensor readout app.
 2. App created with Flask, JavaScript(within HTML) and HTML.
-3. Deployment in Heroku (Bug while deployment, will be sorted out later)
+3. Can be deployed on local machine or on a cloud application like Heroku

+Note: Heroku not recognising highcharts.
+Kindly let me know how it can be implemented

 ```